-“External attempts to make us more productive – like spiffs, leader-boards, games, blitzes and bonuses – at best yield short-term spikes in performance.”
+“External attempts to make us more productive – like spiffs, leader-boards, games, blitzes, and bonuses – at best yield short-term spikes in performance.”

-Like everyone else, sales professionals need to factor this and similar research-based findings about productivity into how they plan and schedule their workdays.
+Like everyone else, sales professionals need to factor this and similar research-based findings of productivity into how they plan and schedule their workdays.
 In addition to using their limited time productively, salespeople must be strategic, creative and agile.
 They need the most up-to-date knowledge about their industries.
 Constant distractions can make it nearly impossible for salespeople to think and operate intelligently and efficiently.

 “Change is a process, and there are no miracle cures; there’s only continuous improvement.”